Pros and cons of Function Points

 The fixed-rate contract:

-On one hand, the supplier can actually check the product costs and delivery deadlines.
-But he also assumes the risks of the pre-project estimate even if the final cost ends up to be superior to was initially planned.
+On one hand, the supplier cannot only verify the product’s costs and delivery deadlines, but also assume the risks of the pre-project estimate even if the final cost ends up to be superior to was initially planned.

-On the other hand, the customer will be charged for any changes, which involves less flexibility and potentially higher costs in the end.
+On the other hand, the customer will be charged for any changes, which means that there will be less flexibility and potentially higher costs in the end.

 The contract based on body shopping:

 If “Body shop” is involved, the changes can be easily fitted out.
 But the risk is assumed by the customer because he has no visibility on the progress of the project in terms of cost and deadlines.